reiswn/oci-foundations-associate-certification/README.md

  		- USERS and GROUPS (Users --> Groups --> at least one policy with permission to tenancy or a compartment
  		- INSTANCE (API calls)
  	- Authentication: deals with user identity
- 		- OCI IAM service auth a Principal by
+ 		- OCI IAM service auth a Principal by:
  			- User name, Password
  			- API Signing Key
  			- Auth Tokens